d-dd/Yukari/commands.md

  - `-t` search by title
  - `-T, --temporary` add as temporary
  - `-N, --next` add as next
  - `-r, --recent` Includes the most recent queue in the search pool.
 By deafult this is set to false, meaning Yukari will exclude 200 of the most recently queued media.

+  Examples:
+    `$add -u sweetonuts -n 3 -N true -s l`
+    `$add --temporary true --next true --number 2`